WebDev-5/kel1--timer-javascript/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/WebDev-5/kel5-timer-javascript)

 Multi Stopwatch is an application that was built to fulfill a mini project assignment for Web Development course, which was developed by Webdev Kelompok 5 D4 2019 Politeknik Negeri Bandung.
 This an application that is a simulation of a stopwatch or timer, which can be used to calculate and set the time for each activity you do.
-This application is built using HTML, CSS, and Vanilla Javascript.
+This application is built using HTML, CSS, and Vanilla.js.
 Still remember, take advantage and don't waste your time!

 The following are the features of this application :